Ontario New Democratic Party: Election results

+Legislative Assembly

 §Regained official party status after a 2004 by-election.

 Current Ontario New Democrat MPPs

 Structure

 The officers of the Ontario NDP are the leader, the party president, six vice-presidents and the treasurer.
 Apart from the leader, the party officers are elected at the party's biennial convention.
 The leader is head of the parliamentary party and leads the party caucus in the Ontario legislature and is the party's presumed candidate to lead an NDP government should the party be called upon to form a government.
-The Provincial Secretary is an employee of the party and manages the day to day party organization outside of the legislature.
-The Provincial Secretary is hired by the party executive with the ratification of the provincial council.
+The Provincial Director (formerly Provincial Secretary) is an employee of the party and manages the day to day party organization outside of the legislature.
+The Provincial Director is hired by the party executive with the ratification of the provincial council.

 The party's provincial executive is composed of the party's officers, six men and six women elected on a regional basis, three women and three men elected at large, one woman and one man elected by the Ontario New Democratic Youth, two women representing the Women's Committee, one woman and one man representing the Lesbian, Gay and Trans-identified Committee, one woman and one man representing the party's ethnic committees, one woman and one man representing the Disability Rights Committee and one woman and one man representing the Aboriginal Section.

-The highest decision making body of the party is the provincial convention held once every two years.
+The highest decision-making body of the party is the provincial convention held once every two years.
 The convention is made up of delegates elected by riding associations, sections of the party (ONDY, Women's, LGBT, Ethnic, Aboriginal, Disability), affiliates such as labour unions and other bodies.

 The Provincial Council is the next highest decision making level and meets between conventions, usually three or four times a year. the Provincial Council is made up of the provincial executive, two representatives of the party's provincial caucus, delegates elected from each riding association, representatives of regional party bodies, representatives of sections of the party and party affiliates.